komjaur/calmproject/README.md

 The sample project includes a very small **MatchmakingManager** and helper classes that implement an Elo-based queue for four-player matches.
-Every second the queue is sorted by rating, and groups whose rating spread falls within each player's growing tolerance are popped and handed off to `GameManager`.
+Every second the queue is sorted by rating, and groups whose rating spread falls within the smallest tolerance of the waiting players are popped and handed off to `GameManager`.
+Each ticket widens its own tolerance over time so longer-waiting players match more quickly without forcing global settings.
+When a match starts it is tracked by `MatchManager` until completion.
+Duration is recorded and each player's `User` profile is updated before the result is logged to the in-memory `GameDatabase`.

 Matchmaking supports two **match types**:
  - **Normal** – each player keeps their chosen race.